Address

 4. Limiting Real-Time Experience:

-The amount of time spent on AI-driven platforms deprives children of real-world experiences.
+The amount of time spent on AI-driven platforms deprives one of real-world experiences.
 Missing out on actual opportunities for growth.
-Hindering physical and mental well-being where individuals choose to stay on their gadgets indoors and not engage in activities of sports, extracurricular, or indulge and form different habits apart from their schooling.
+It hinders physical and mental well-being when individuals choose to stay on their gadgets indoors and not engage in activities of sports, extracurricular, or indulge and form different habits apart from their schooling.

 5. Lost Creativity: